Diversity, Equity, and Inclusion

 - Deepened its commitment to recruiting BIPOC and women faculty members to join IBS.

-- Increased its commitment to recruiting, mentoring, and training undergraduate and graduate students of color, including an expansion of programs to engage with undergraduate students in particular (see information about our UREDI program below).
+- Increased its commitment to recruiting, mentoring, and training undergraduate and graduate students of color, including an expansion of programs to engage with undergraduate students in particular (see information about the STUDIO program below).

 - Employed a consulting firm specializing in equity, diversity, and inclusion to conduct an equity audit that includes an institute-wide survey, a series of focus groups with students, faculty, and other IBS personnel, as well as in-depth interviews with IBS program directors and other members of IBS leadership, and analysis of Institute procedures.

 - Made plans to collect data from IBS research partners to identify steps that need to be taken to work more effectively with at-risk groups, including steps to improve cultural sensitivity and cultural competence.

 - Obtained a Diversity and Inclusive Excellence Grant from the CU Office of Academic Affairs to conduct a workshop entitled “Interrupting Structural and Institutional Racism by Centering Equity throughout the Research Process.”

 - Launched a fund-raising drive to obtain resources that are necessary for sustaining and expanding institute DEI activities.